elatov/elatov.github.io/_posts/2012-09-17-setup-apple-wireless-keyboard-via-bluetooth-on-fedora-17.md

     Release New device (/org/bluez/589/hci0/dev_B8_F6_B1_02_1C_32)

-When the &#8220;Enter PIN Code&#8221; shows up, use your regular keyboard to enter a new pin.
+When the "Enter PIN Code" shows up, use your regular keyboard to enter a new pin.
 Then click enter, after that you will just see a blank line, then use your bluetooth keyboard to enter the same PIN and then hit enter.
-If it works successfully you should see the &#8220;Release&#8221; message.
+If it works successfully you should see the "Release" message.

 ### Step 7: Connect to the keyboard